How to Use Squarespace: 11 Easy Steps

 Change Fonts and Colors

-Go into the section called ‘Fonts’ to pick a font ‘pack’ (essentially a font pairing) to roll out across your site, and also change the set font size.
+Go into the section called ‘Site Styles’ to find fonts and colors.
+Click on ‘Fonts’ to pick a font ‘pack’ (essentially a font pairing) to roll out across your site, and also change the set font size.
 Under ‘Global Text Styles’, click into any text type (headings, paragraphs etc.) to tweak the weighting and spacing of a font.
 Then click on ‘Assign Styles’ (within Fonts) to allocate different fonts to different parts of your site.

-In the Colors section, Squarespace has a selection of pre-made color palettes to choose from, or the option to upload a color (by six-character HTML code), or even to upload an image and have Squarespace pull out the key colors from it.
-In terms of design flexibility, Squarespace scored 4.7 out of 5 when paired against other builders, so you can colour-match like crazy with the secure knowledge that you’re not getting better options anywhere else!
+In the Colors section, Squarespace has a selection of pre-made color palettes to choose from, or the option to upload a color (by six-character HTML code), or even to use color hex codes to get the exact shades you need for your website.

 Animations and Styling

 Under ‘Animations’, you can set animations to appear on your site.
 Animations are when content appears to ‘pop’ ‘fade’ or ‘fall’ into place.
-It’s a great and stylish way to jazz up your site!
+It can be a great way to add more visual interest to your website, but be careful not to over use animations or you might overwhelm website visitors.

 Under Spacing and Image Blocks, you can make minor tweaks to the spacing and alignment of your content sections and images.
 And under Buttons, you can alter the style of your CTAs.